steniols/amp-server/readme.md

 # AMP server for local development for linux

-A local web server using PHP, Apache, Mysql and PHPMyadmin using Docker Composer
+A local web server with PHP, Apache, Mysql and PHPMyadmin using Docker Composer

 ## Step 1: